Alright. I’ll admit it before you guys beat me up for it.

 A source.
 How?
 Didn’t I just say that energy can’t be created?

 Remember again.
 How do we acquire energy?
 Our interactions with the environment.
 So, when the change inside you becomes noticeable, the environment reacts to it’s presence.
 It always does.
 That’s an unwritten rule.
 The change might be anything.
-It could be words of encouragement or praise, looks of surprise, or even ignorance (if the person in question dislikes you…) and if the change is quantifiable even the inanimate objects respond to your change.
+It could be words of encouragement or praise, looks of surprise, or even ignorance, assuming that the person in question dislikes you.
+And if the change is quantifiable even the inanimate objects will respond.
 All this ‘positive’ reinforcement is nothing but that same energy you invested, coming back in bits and pieces.

 And when that happens, one finally understands why action is a long term investment of energy that has limitless scope of exploration.
 It’s a renewable resource once one finally figures how to get it right.